ousnius/BodySlide-and-Outfit-Studio/README.md

 BodySlide-and-Outfit-Studio
 ===========================

-BodySlide and Outfit Studio, a tool to convert, create, and customize outfits and bodies for Skyrim.
+BodySlide and Outfit Studio, a tool to convert, create, and customize outfits and bodies for The Elder Scrolls and Fallout.